College of Nursing Self-Guided Tour

 -

-This lab simulates a nurse’s station and patient rooms where students learn fundamental psychomotor and physical assessment skills with an emphasis on lower-risk patients.
+Simulates a nurse's station and patient rooms where students learn fundamental psychomotor and physical assessment skills, focusing on lower-risk patients.

 -